 The risk is minimised through the Annual Investment Strategy.
-The Annual Investment Strategy for 2020/21, approved by members at Council on 20 February 2020, set the criteria determining the counterparties regarded as suitable for investment purposes.
-The policy set a limit for internal investments of £5 million on the amount that can be invested with a single counterparty, with the exception of the Debt Management Office, with increased the limits on deposits placed for initial terms in excess of 364 days to £15m maximum (£10m in deposits of terms up to five years, £5m for deposits up to ten years).
+The Annual Investment Strategy for 2021/22, approved by members at Council on 25 February 2021, set the criteria determining the counterparties regarded as suitable for investment purposes.
+The policy set a limit for internal investments of £12.5 million on the amount that can be invested with a single counterparty at the highest rating quality, with the exception of the Debt Management Office (unlimited).